 Food and liquids have been tolerated for at least 24 hours without vomiting and/or diarrhea, and without the use of medication to relieve these symptoms.

-Students diagnosed with a contagious illness that is being treated with prescription medication, must complete a minimum of 24 hours of the prescribed medication dosage prior to returning to school.
+Students diagnosed with a contagious illness that is being treated with prescription medication must complete a minimum of 24 hours of the prescribed medication dosage prior to returning to school.

 Students are required to maintain updated immunization records with the campus nurse.
 Please remember to give your nurse a copy of any shots given outside of school so we can update your record.
 You will be notified if your child is due any upcoming immunizations.
 It is your responsibility to get your child the vaccine and provide the nurse with a copy of the record by the date indicated.
-We will be happy to assist you with information of area clinics.
+We will be happy to assist you with information about area clinics.

 As of 2013/2014, seniors are not required to have a Meningococcal vaccine.
 However, this vaccine is required for all colleges and universities, including community colleges.
 If they have had a previous dose, it must be updated if 5 years have passed.

-(See navigation panel in top right)
+(See navigation panel in the top right)

 We encourage parents to call us for any questions or concerns.
 Please update us on any new medical issues.